Kwaito legend and Chiskop member General has died

 His daughter, Zamokuhle Sibisi-Mguli, spoke to Sunday World about the shock and grief the family is experiencing.

-Chiskop, formed in the late 1980s by Sibisi, Mduduzi “Mandoza” Tshabalala, Sizwe “Lollipop” Motaung, and Sibusiso “SB-Bless” Thenjekwayo, became one of the foundational pillars of kwaito music.
-With hits like “Klaimer” and “Abantwana,” they carved their place in South Africa’s cultural history.
+Chiskop was formed in the late 1980s by Sibisi, Mduduzi “Mandoza” Tshabalala, Sizwe “Lollipop” Motaung, and Sibusiso “SB-Bless” Thenjekwayo.
+The group became one of the foundational pillars of kwaito music.
+With hits like “Abasazi”, “Klaimer” and “Abantwana,” they carved their place in South Africa’s cultural history.

 Sibisi’s death marks the end of an era, with him being the last surviving member of the group.